adam-jb/gpt-neox/README.md

 # install EleutherAI's version of deepspeed.
 Needs to be this specific version for it to run
 #pip install git+https://github.com/EleutherAI/DeeperSpeed.git@eb7f5cff36678625d23db8a8fe78b4a93e5d2c75#egg=deepspeed
 #pip install mpi4py

+# needed for API hosting
 pip install flask flask-sse gunicorn

-# Get an error in main model if try and use a later version
+# Get an error in main model if try and use a later version, so force this version
 pip install protobuf==3.20

 # Downloading weights: this takes an hour or so
+# YOU MAY WISH TO DOWNLOAD DIFFERENT WEIGHTS
 wget --cut-dirs=5 -nH -r --no-parent --reject "index.html*" https://mystic.the-eye.eu/public/AI/models/GPT-NeoX-20B/slim_weights/ -P 20B_checkpoints

-# change params
+# change params: CHANGE THE NUMBER OF TOKENS THE MODEL WILL RETURN HERE
 python update_megatron_config_export.py

 # merge weights so model can run on 1 gpu
+# CHANGE THE FOLDER FROM 20B_checkpoints to another input if you tuned your own weights
 python tools/merge.py -d 20B_checkpoints -o checkpoints_merged -s 150000 -mp 1 -pp 1